 - Prepare information about why you are applying in a third country.

 View the visa information above and also review the visa information on our website.

 Students who are abroad and trying to return to the U.S. should be aware of the U.S. travel restrictions.
-These entry restrictions, listed on the CDC webpage for reference, currently prohibits entry to travelers originating in or transiting China, Iran, and Brazil.
+These entry restrictions, listed on the CDC webpage for reference, currently prohibits entry to travelers originating in or transiting China, Iran, South Africa and Brazil.
 If you are in one of these countries you may need to travel to a third country that does not have this restriction and remain there for 14 days before being able to enter the US.
 When planning for your return to the US you will want to consider flight, travel, and entry restrictions.

 Some countries have restricted flights and travel and students will have to explore options to travel and possibly travel to a nearby country that is offering flights.
 The conditions are dynamic and changing by the day with some countries adding restrictions and others easing them.
 Information about travel related to COVID-19 can be found on the CDC website.